Auto Attendant: How to Use Them to Improve Customer Satisfaction

 An auto attendant is the well-known “For sales, press 1“ menu system through which callers can be quickly directed to the person who is most suitable to answer their questions or issues.
 After a caller picks a menu option from the available choices, the auto attendant either puts them into the queue or connects them directly to a suitable agent.

-Besides routing callers, an auto attendant can also greet and inform them about the current situation in the contact center like new office hours.
+Besides routing callers, an auto attendant phone system can also greet and inform them about the current situation in the contact center like new office hours.
 If a customer reaches out to the company outside office hours or during a holiday, the auto attendant can also ask them to leave a voice message.

 Sounds exactly like a typical receptionist, right?
 But while a human receptionist works only during office hours and might sometimes become overwhelmed with the number of calls, an auto attendant can work 24/7 and take care of hundreds of calls at once without ever needing a break.